 Then there was the episode 'Point of No Return', with the discovery that Marty Pino, a former recurring coroner who was enjoyed by some fans, was revealed to be a serial killing drug seller grinding up body parts for dope extract—the message board lit up a lot with the yelling about character derailment and complete character trashing.

-Joey from Friends started the show out as a Deadpan Snarker who was around the same level of intelligence as everyone else in the gang.
+Joey started the show out as a Deadpan Snarker who was around the same level of intelligence as everyone else in the gang.
 In the middle of the series he became a little Book Dumb but still fairly competent - note one episode where the knob on the radiator breaks and causes the apartment to overheat, and it's Joey who thinks to turn it off from underneath.
 By the end of the series he is completely stupid, not being able to learn French properly, can't understand simple maths, believes any outrageous story one of the gang makes up and even becomes a Man Child who refuses to share food and has to sleep with a stuffed penguin every night.

 Likewise Monica was the most sensible and rational member of the group at the start of the series.
 She eventually became highly neurotic, scarily obsessed with cleanliness, overly shrill and competitive (to the point where she was in competition with herself).